JonWeilerPMI/pmisite/index.md

 widget-3:
     title: "Train at your Local Facilities"
     url: 'http://jonweilerpmi.github.io/pmisite/contact/'
     text: 'We want to come to you!
-We give you Contact us for more information on our Mobile Training Courses and hosting a course at your local range!'
+Contact us for more information on our Mobile Training Courses and hosting a course at your local range!'
     image: github-303x182.jpg
 ---